Envion Dynatext

-Algorithmic Dynatext Envelope Sequencer for Pure Data (Pd) — 2025 · by Emiliano Pennisi
+Algorithmic Dynatext Envelope Sequencer for Pure Data (Pd) and Max MSP — 2025 · by Emiliano Pennisi

 Envion